minimumbuilds/minimum_husk/README.md

 There is very little code here, and it is simply a proof of concept.
 The heavy lifting all comes from Cmd2 and Napalm.

+This is purely experimental project and contains bugs and bad ideas.
+It is unlikely that this project will ever reach a 'completion' stage.

 ### Why?

 Mostly, I just did it for fun.